 Take recommendations from others who have worked with vocal coaches, attend a few lessons, ask questions, scrutinize how you feel after you have left, and always trust your gut instinct when selecting a teacher who you want to go further with.

 Take one lesson with your vocal instructor for a test run before you sign up for the long haul.
-This gives you a chance to get a taste of the personality and style of the vocal coach you are considering working with.
+This gives you a chance to check out the personality, style, and technique of the vocal coach you are considering working with.

-Also, upon leaving your first lesson you want to pay attention to how your vocal cords feel.
-If you are in pain or suffering a burning feeling, then you shouldn’t go back.
-A good vocal coach will advocate singing in a healthy manner and this doesn’t involve painful stress on your vocals.
+Also, upon leaving your first lesson you want to feel pleased and confident that you are going to make progress with this person.
+Pay attention to how your vocal cords feel.
+If you are in pain or suffering from a burning feeling, then you may not want to return.
+A good vocal coach will advocate singing in a healthy manner, and this does not involve causing painful stress on your vocals.

-As time goes on your needs will change, and your vocal coach should keep adapting their program to suit those changing needs.
+As your lessons continue and your singing voice develops, you might want to review your progress to ensure that you are reaching your goals.
+Your vocal coach should keep adapting their lessons to suit those changing needs.

 A really good way of following your own progress is to record yourself singing.
-You will be able to listen back over time and see if you are making any headway with your music teacher, if your technique is changing for the better, and most importantly – if you are getting results you are satisfied with.
+You can then review your recordings to determine if you are making headway with your music teacher; if your technique is changing for the better; and, most importantly, if you are getting results that you are satisfied with.

 Even the best vocal coaching session in the world won’t be able to work miracles overnight.
-Great singing and a strong voice isn’t something you can solely leave in the hands of your vocal coach – you need to be prepared to work too.
+Great singing and a strong voice aren’t things you can solely leave in the hands of your vocal coach – you need to be prepared to work, too.

-Patience is essential on the road to a powerful voice, as is practice.
-You can attend your lessons, listen, and have an awesome voice teacher – but unless you are prepared to take the work home with you, progress will be much slower.
+Practice is as essential as patience on the road to a powerful voice.
+You can take lessons, study theory, buy a grand piano and have an awesome voice teacher; but unless you are prepared to practice consistently, your progress will be much slower.

 The right vocal coach is out there.
-While it can be tempting to go with the first person who fits the bill and your budget, this is something that is worth taking your time with.
+While it can be tempting to go with the first name on the list, it is worth taking your time to ensure you are compatible with your vocal coach in order to be the most successful.

-However, if at any point on the journey you realize that this person isn’t the right vocal coach for you – don’t be afraid to step out and find someone new.
+If at any point on your journey you realize that this person isn’t the right vocal coach for you, don’t be afraid to change gears and find someone new.
+While you may feel uncomfortable making that change, keep your personal music goals at the forefront.

-As you grow, your voice will grow, and maybe one day you will surpass your vocal teacher’s ability and repertoire.
-At that point, find someone else who can take the reins.
+As your voice develops and matures, you may find that the training you require will surpass your vocal teacher’s ability and repertoire.
+At this point, you may need to find someone else who can better help you continue in your growth.

 Nurturing your talent and growing your voice is an ongoing adventure, be sure to pick your guide wisely.